 NPS Thesis Processing Office - Thesis Processing

 During your graduation quarter, you must submit your thesis, dissertation, MBA report, Joint Applied Project, or capstone report to Thesis Processing for review.
 Attending a thesis brief is the first step in the process.
-Briefs for the September class will be via Zoom on 13, 14, and 15 July; details available here.
+Briefs for the December class have been held; get the details here.

 |Thesis Template||Submission Process||Citation Guides||SharePoint Help||Python Help|

 iThenticate (plagiarism) check

 All public release drafts are checked for originality via iThenticate.
 Results are provided to students and their advisors, providing ample time to correct potential plagiarism concerns before the Final Draft is submitted.
 The Graduate Writing Center can help students improve citation and paraphrasing if such issues were identified.
 Potential plagiarism identified after the Thesis Release and Approval Form (TRAF) has been routed for departmental approvals and a Final Review request has been made will be forwarded to the Dean of Students Office.
 Questions?
 Get answers here.

 Got writer's block?

 The Graduate Writing Center can help.
 Sign up for one-to-one coaching and workshops such as Mark My Words (proofreading skills), Building Better Sentences, and Paraphrasing and Quoting Like a Pro.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
 Visit the Graduate Writing Center to make an appointment.
 Also, get ideas and inspiration from past thesis work.

 Write to email@example.com to request your Near-Final iThenticate Review.

 Write directly to your assigned thesis processor to request your Final Review.